dimuthulakshan/slide-out-coding-challenge/README.md

 # Instructions

-Inside the src directory, you will find the files of your project.
+Inside the src directory, you will find the files of the project.

 It's a simple HTML page, there is no need to run it with any web server, simply double click on the HTML page and open it with any web browser.

 ## Exercise 1